ScriptoNaughts/Scriptomatics/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the MIT License. </br>
+To see the license permissions for commercial and non-commercial use, modification, and distribution of the software, please see the full text of the license, available at https://opensource.org/licenses/MIT.
 <!-- CONTACT -->
 ## Contact